nvincenthill/Improve-Your-Workflow/README.md

 ## Usage

-> Just follow the guide and enjoy the amazing quality of life improvements
+Just follow the guide and enjoy the amazing quality of life improvements

 ## Contribute

-> Want to add something to this guide?
+Want to add something to this guide?
 Did I mess up something or has something changed?
 Want your copyrighted material removed or credited?
 Submit a pull request or open an issue and I'll fix it!

 ---

-**★ Star this guide if you learned something and fork me on github! ★**
+**★ Star this guide if you learned something and fork me on github! ★** gi